newchuyalong/libgdx-learning/Gradle and Intellij IDEA.md

 ### Common Problems
 If you run into problems due to a missing validation-api:1.0.0.GA artifact, delete your Maven cache at `C:\Users\username\.m2` or `/Users/username/.m2` or `/home/username/.m2`.

-`Unsupported major.minor version 51.0` may occur on Mac OS X. Check out [this article by Serapth](http://www.gamefromscratch.com/post/2014/04/03/Troubleshooting-IntelliJLibGDXRoboVMGradle-issues-on-Mac-OS.aspx) detailing how to solve this issue.
+`Unsupported major.minor version 51.0` may occur on Mac OS X. If this is your first project using Intellij IDEA, make sure to define your JDK at the global level: see this [help page](https://www.jetbrains.com/idea/help/configuring-global-project-and-module-sdks.html#d2125997e12) to do so, or alternatively from the welcome screen go to `Configure -> Project Defaults -> Project Structure` then add your JDK in `Platform Settings -> SDKs`.
+Otherwise, check out [this article by Serapth](http://www.gamefromscratch.com/post/2014/04/03/Troubleshooting-IntelliJLibGDXRoboVMGradle-issues-on-Mac-OS.aspx) detailing other possible causes and fixes for this issue (just be warned that it is not recommended to edit Intellij's Info.plist, as the app is digitally signed).

 If you run into "Error:org.gradle.tooling.GradleConnectionException: Could not execute build using Gradle installation" check project structure ( Ctrl + Alt + Shift + S ) and add your java JDK to the Project SDK.

 ## Running Your Project